As ERCOT asks Texans to conserve, one A/C company gives tips on saving energy

 AUSTIN, Texas — On Tuesday afternoon and evening, Texans were under a voluntary power conservation notice because of extreme heat and potentially record-setting demand across the state.

-ERCOT is the agency that manages the state power grid and is asking everyone to cut back on power use.
+ERCOT is the agency that manages the state power grid.
+It is asking everyone to cut back on power use.

 On Monday, Texas broke a peak power demand record, with people across the state using more than 79,000 mega watts of power.
-Earlier, ERCOT was projecting we would surpass that new record.
+On Tuesday, ERCOT was projecting we would surpass that new record.

-The conservation notice started at 4 p.m. and lasts until 8 p.m.
+The conservation notice started at 4 p.m.
+Tuesday and lasted until 8 p.m.

-Vic Fredlund with Abacus Plumbing, Air Conditioning & Electrical said these are ways you can conserve energy while creating a "cooling effect."
+Vic Fredlund with Abacus Plumbing, Air Conditioning & Electrical said there are ways you can conserve energy while creating a "cooling effect."

 "Your ceiling fans, if you have ceiling fans on house, run those.
 That's going to draw a lot less electricity than an air conditioner," Fredlund said.